ld-x/last-draft/README.md

 ]
 ```

-mentionUsersCallback

 #### `mentionUsersAsync`
 A function that returns a list of filtered users for mentions functionality.

 The `searchValue` is passed to the function, which will filter and return the users e.g. Searching for users in github.
 Returns a promise which should return an object with the mentionUsers array.
+You must also add the [ld-mention](https://github.com/steveniseki/ld-mention) to show mentions on autocomplete.

 ```jsx
 const mentionUsersAsync = function (searchValue, cb) {